 Soldier Of Light was another cool game in my opinion, i do agree that both the C64 and Amiga ports could have been better but i still enjoyed both of em…. mostly thanks to the music i guess?

-IC RUN, a danish C64 and Amiga magazine, there was 4 issues in the lot i got, 1 missing the front page and i feel that some pages are gone here too, i have not read up on the magazine details yet but it looks like it was the a magazine originally called RUN which eventually turned into IC RUN.
+IC RUN, a Danish C64 and Amiga magazine, there were 4 issues in the lot that i got, 1 missing the front page and i feel that some pages are gone here too, i have not read up on the magazine details yet but it looks like it was the magazine originally called RUN which eventually turned into IC RUN.
 Oh and to make things even more interesting, it came in several languages too.

 King Of Chicago review, damn it was good to be a gamer back in the late 80s, oh and yes Buggy Boy C64 was much better than the Amiga version……

-One thing though, not a single page in color… i guess that came in later issues?
+One thing though, not a single page in colour… i guess that came in later issues?

 Reading old magazines is like time travel for me and this magazine is no different, so many cool things in this mag here and i have to say it is the first of the lot that had me really impressed so far.

 Hang on… yes you are correct, the date stamp of the magazine is indeed 1987! now look at this article again, what the hell?

 This is huge, this is internet dating before it even happened…..

 Another rarity in the lot was the (very) short-lived Norwegian NORSK DATA MAGASIN, 2 issues of it and both are dated November 1990 although year 1 and year 2… uh, yes i have no idea yet, will have to double check this once i get the time.